A Framework and Benchmark for Deep Batch Active Learning for Regression: Selection Methods

 In the following, we will discuss a variety of kernel-based selection methods.
 We first introduce the general iterative scheme that all evaluated methods (except \Bait{}-FB) use, with its two variants called P (for pool) and TP (for train+pool).
 Subsequently, we explain specific selection methods.

-\subsection{Iterative selection methods}
+\subsection{Iterative Selection Methods}

 A natural approach towards selecting $\Xbatch$ is to formulate an acquisition function $a$ which scores an entire batch, such that $a(\Xbatch)$ should be maximized over all $\Xbatch \subseteq \Xpool$ of size $\Nbatch$.
 However, the corresponding optimization problem is often intractable \citep{gonzalez_clustering_1985, civril_exponential_2013}.
-Many BMAL methods therefore select points in a greedy / iterative fashion.
-In order to favor samples with high informativeness in an iterative selection scheme that tries to enforce diversity of the selected batch, two approaches can be used: \begin{enumerate}[(a)] \item[(P)] Informativeness can be incorporated through the kernel.
-For example, $k_{\to\Xtrain}(\bfx, \bfx)$ represents the posterior variance at $\bfx$ of a GP with scaled kernel $k_{\to\scale{\Xtrain}}$. \item[(TP)] Informativeness can be incorporated implicitly by enforcing diversity of $\Xtrain \cup \Xbatch$ instead of only enforcing diversity of $\Xbatch$. \end{enumerate} An iterative selection template with the two variants P and TP is shown in \Cref{alg:select_simple}, where different choices of \textsc{NextBatch} lead to different selection methods as discussed in \Cref{sec:specific_sel_methods}.
+Many BMAL methods thus select points in a greedy/iterative fashion.
+To favor samples with high informativeness in an iterative selection scheme that tries to enforce diversity of the selected batch, two approaches can be used: \begin{enumerate}[(a)] \item[(P)] Informativeness can be incorporated through the kernel.
+For example, $k_{\to\Xtrain}(\bfx, \bfx)$ represents the posterior variance at $\bfx$ of a GP with scaled kernel $k_{\to\scale{\Xtrain}}$. \item[(TP)] Informativeness can be incorporated implicitly by enforcing diversity of $\Xtrain \cup \Xbatch$ instead of only enforcing diversity of $\Xbatch$.
+In other words, a batch that is sufficiently different from the training set typically necessarily contains new information. \end{enumerate} An iterative selection template with the two variants P and TP is shown in \Cref{alg:select_simple}, where different choices of \textsc{NextBatch} lead to different selection methods as discussed in \Cref{sec:specific_sel_methods}.
 For simplicity of notation, \Cref{alg:select_simple} does not reuse information in subsequent calls to \textsc{NextBatch}, which however is necessary to make the selection methods more efficient.
 We provide efficiency-focused pseudocode, which is also used for our implementation, and an analysis of runtime and memory complexities in \Cref{sec:appendix:selection}.
 Additionally, our implementation usually accelerates kernel computations through suitable precomputations, often by precomputing the features $\phi(\bfx)$ for $\bfx \in \Xtrain \cup \Xpool$.
 In our notation, we treat $\Xtrain$ and $\Xpool$ as sets, assuming that all values are distinct.
 In practice, if multiple identical $\bfx_i$ are contained in $\Xtrain$ and/or $\Xpool$, they should still be treated as distinct.

-\subsection{Specific methods}
+\subsection{Specific Methods}